3000Studios/3000studios-next/README.md

-# 3000 Studios - Professional Creative Studio Platform
+# 3000 Studios — Professional Creative Studio Platform

-A cutting-edge Next.js 16 website featuring a luxury design theme, comprehensive page structure, and preparation for advanced features like AI avatars, voice-to-code editing, and live streaming.
+A modern Next.js 16 application with a luxury design theme, robust page structure, and a roadmap for advanced features like Shadow AI avatars, voice-to-code editing, live streaming, and automated deployments.

 ## 🚀 Features